 Every new employee will have a gap – a lack of knowledge, training, skill, or whatever.
 There’s no perfect employee.
 Beginning a new job with the resources and support will make new hires feel welcome while building the confidence and competence to be more productive.

-This person can’t find anything positive to say.
-They focus only on seeing what’s wrong, and sharing that opinion with anyone who will listen.
+The critic employees are quite common.
+This worker can’t find anything positive to say.
+They focus only on seeing what’s wrong and sharing that opinion with anyone who will listen.

 This type of employee comes across as an annoying know-it-all.
 They seem to find pleasure in pointing out any issue, mistake, or glitch – whether real or perceived.